Canon 7D versus Canon 1300D

 The 1300D is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 7D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.

 So what is the bottom line?
-Is there a clear favorite between the Canon 7D and the Canon 7D?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Canon 7D or the Canon 1300D – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D: